Interested in Saving Our History?

 - Running the WPEHS website at wpehs.org.uk

-- Weekends away every two years – recently we have been to Oxford, Swanage, Salford Quays and Cardiff
+- Weekends away every two years – for example have been to Oxford, Swanage, Salford Quays and Cardiff

 Would you like to join us?